ZZJHARRY/starter-hugo-academic/content/home/experience.md

     description: |2-

         * Amazon Business Payments
-        * Built a new pipeline from stratch
+        * Built a new pipeline from Scratch

   - title: Graduate Student Instructor
     company: Computer Science and Engineering Department, University of Michigan